 Only 30 miles of Lanai's roads are paved, but red-dirt roads and trails, ideal for hiking, will take you to sweeping overlooks, isolated beaches, and shady forests.
 Don't be afraid to leave the road to follow deer trails; just make sure to keep your landmarks in clear sight so you can retrace your steps.
 Or take a self-guided walk through Kane Puu, Hawaii's largest native dryland forest.
 You can explore the Munro Trail over Lanaihale with views of plunging canyons, or hike along an old, coastal fisherman trail or across Koloiki Ridge.
 Wear hiking shoes, a hat, and sunscreen, and carry a windbreaker and plenty of water.

 Koloiki Ridge.
 This marked trail starts behind the Lodge at Koele and takes you along the cool and shady Munro Trail to overlook the windward side, with impressive views of Maui, Molokai, Maunalei Valley, and Naio Gulch.
-The average time for the 5-mi round-trip is two hours.
-Bring snacks, water, and a windbreaker, wear good shoes, and take your time.
+The average time for the 5-mile round-trip is two hours.
+Bring snacks, water, and a windbreaker; wear good shoes; and take your time.
 A map is available from the concierge at the Four Seasons Resort Lodge at Koele, and notify them you are taking the hike.
+You can also arrange for a guided hike at the Lodge.
 Moderate.
 Lanai City, HI, 96763.

 Lanai Fisherman Trail.
 Local anglers still use this trail to get to their favorite fishing spots.
 The trail takes about 1½ hours and follows the rocky shoreline below the Four Seasons Resort at Lanai Manele Bay.
 The marked trail entrance begins at the west end of Hulopoe Beach.
 Keep your eyes open for spinner dolphins cavorting offshore and the silvery flash of fish feeding in the pools below you.
 The condition of the trail varies with weather and frequency of maintenance; it can be slippery and rocky.
 Take your time, wear a hat and enclosed shoes, and carry water.
 Moderate.
 Manele, Lanai City, HI, 96763.